coderanger/rackspace_devex_jobs/senior-java-engineer.md

     * Java or equivalent (C#, C++)
     * Powershell, bash
 * High energy level and creative problem-solving abilities, coupled with a desire to take on responsibility

+### Responsibilities

+* Manage and contribute to our open-source SDKs.
+* Participate in code reviews.
+* Provide technical support to developers who are having issues with our services.
+* Create working applications that leverage Rackspace's cloud platform.
+* Contribute back to the community by attending meetups, speaking at conferences, sharing your ideas in blog posts.
+* Collaborate both inside and outside our team at Rackspace to improve our product offering to developers.

 Please email your resume/github/linkedin (your choice!) to [Jesse Noller](mailto:jesse.noller@rackspace.com).
 No agencies or recruiters, please.